 In Ontario, fire safety is governed by the Fire Protection and Prevention Act, 1997 (FPPA).
 The Fire Code is a regulation under this Act.
 The Office of the Fire Marshal (OFM) administers both the Act and its regulations, while local fire departments are responsible for their enforcement.

-Fire safety knowledge is an important part of complying with the legislation and maintaining safe buildings.
+Fire safety knowledge (video) is an important part of complying with the legislation and maintaining safe buildings.
 Housing providers must also know their responsibilities to create and enforce a fire plan and conduct fire drills.

 Fire safety legislation

 The FPPA came into effect in October 1997, providing municipalities with a framework for protecting Ontarians from fire.